-The Parent Consultation Group (PCG) represents parents and provides a forum for the school to engage with parents and to offer them the opportunity to consult on school proposals to the Headteacher and Governing Body.
+The Parent Consultation Group (PCG) represents parents and provides a forum for the school to engage with parents and to offer them the opportunity to consult on school proposals to the Headteacher and Governing Board.
 The PCG is a more accessible way to involve more parents in decisions about the school.
 The PCG is not a forum where parents communicate complaints or discuss issues which are linked to their child.
 We have an open door policy and parents should contact the class teacher in the first instance if they have a concern – not a PCG member.
-Team Leaders are the next step if parents feel the class teacher is unable to resolve the concern.
+A senior leader is the next step if parents feel the class teacher is unable to resolve the concern.

 The Governing Board remains the decision making body and provides the strategic leadership of the school – it holds the headteacher to account for the performance of the school.
-The PCG has a consultative and advisory role and the governing body welcome feedback from parents and pupils.
+The PCG has a consultative and advisory role and the governing board welcome feedback from parents and pupils.

 The group is open to all parents of children at St Dominic Savio Catholic Primary School, and is chaired by the headteacher.
 The deputy headteacher attends the meetings also.
 Ideally, each year group will have a parent representative on the PCG.

 As the group is intended to be primarily a vehicle for exchange of information, there is no defined quorum.
 Ultimate decision-making rests with the Headteacher and the Governing Board.

 The group will meet at least once per term.
 Parents will be given the opportunity to submit topics for discussion.
 The Headteacher will consider these topics before finalising the agenda.
-There will be often be topics that cannot be addressed at the PCG.
+There will be topics that cannot be addressed at the PCG.
 Examples of these include:

 The Role of the Group